GoldieLeGenie/DragonQuest-IV-Randomizer/README.md

 # How to Use:
 Download the v0.1 release of the randomizer.

-Extract the contents and run the DragonQuestIVRandomizer.exe file.
+Extract the contents and run the .exe file.

 Load your .nds ROM of Dragon Quest IV DS.